 The Company holds an open company-audition at the beginning of each semester.
 Dancers of all disciplines and skill levels are encouraged to attend.
 Shortly following the company auditions, HBC holds casting auditions for the semester’s production.

-Auditions for the Spring 2018 semester have passed.
-Please check back next fall for information on how to audition for HBC.
+Auditions for the Spring 2019 semester have passed.
+Please check back in Fall 2019 for more information on how to join HBC.

 Harvard Ballet Company members are expected to attend a weekly ballet class on Tuesday evenings .
 Each class is taught by a different instructor—either a local professional or a company member.